INF 385T - Special Topics in Information Science: Studies in Book Arts

 Graduate standing.
 Additional prerequisites may vary with the topic.

 Study of the properties and behavior of information.
 Technology for information processing and management.

 Three lecture hours a week for one semester.

 May be repeated for credit when the topics vary.

-other early printed books, Gothic and Renaissance bookbindings, emblem
+printed books, Gothic and Renaissance bookbindings, illustrated Books

-be explored.
-Please note: Class meets in the Harry Ransom Center (2nd
+Please note: class meets in the Harry Ransom Center (2nd Floor, Denius

 Studies in Book Arts